ateeshkumar/AI-Developer-Workspace/README.md

 If you run the stack without Docker (see "Run Individually Without Docker" below), you still need Ollama installed and running on the host yourself.

+## Important Note About the Terminal Feature

+The frontend's terminal panel and live-preview links are backed by `ai-service` spawning real, sandboxed containers on the **host's** Docker daemon (Docker-outside-of-Docker) — `docker-compose.yml` mounts `/var/run/docker.sock` into the `ai-service` container for this.
+This grants `ai-service` control over your host's Docker daemon; standard for local dev tools that run arbitrary containers, but worth knowing before deploying this beyond a local/personal environment.

+The terminal WebSocket is JWT-gated (unlike the rest of `ai-service`, which has no auth by design) — `JWT_SECRET` must be set identically on both `backend` and `ai-service` (already wired up in `docker-compose.yml`).

+Preview links default to `http://localhost:<port>`, which is correct when your browser runs on the same machine as Docker Desktop.
+If your browser is elsewhere (LAN, remote VM, devcontainer), set `HOST_PUBLIC_IP` on `ai-service` to an address that machine can actually reach.

 ## Important Note About Safe Code Execution

-`POST /execute` in `ai-service` uses Docker to run code safely inside short-lived containers.

-Because `ai-service` itself is running in Docker in this setup, the execution endpoint needs Docker daemon access from inside that container if you want it to actually run code there.

-Current Compose setup includes the API and all wiring, but for real container execution you should use one of these options:
+`POST /execute` in `ai-service` uses Docker to run one-shot code snippets safely inside short-lived containers.
+Unlike the terminal feature above (which uses the `docker` Python SDK talking to the socket directly), `docker_runner.py` shells out to the `docker` **CLI binary** via `subprocess` — and that binary is not installed in the `ai-service` image.
+This means **`/execute` does not work out of the box even with the Docker socket now mounted for the terminal feature** (`docker inspect`/`docker run` calls fail with "Docker is not installed or not available in PATH", surfaced as a clean `400`, not a crash).

+To make `/execute` work too, either:

+1. Install the `docker` CLI binary in `ai-service/Dockerfile` (e.g. `apt-get install docker.io` or copy the static `docker` binary), or
-1. Run `ai-service` on the host instead of inside Docker when you need `/execute`
+2. Run `ai-service` on the host instead of inside Docker when you need `/execute`
-2. Mount Docker daemon access into the `ai-service` container for your platform

-If Docker daemon access is unavailable, `/execute` returns a clean `503` error instead of pretending the run succeeded.
+This is a known gap, not a silent failure — `/execute` reports the missing binary explicitly rather than pretending the run succeeded.

 ## Recommended First-Time Setup